 Joined SpareBank 1 SMN in 2003.
-Early on responsible for major clients.
+Primarily responsible for major clients.
+Head of the SpareBank 1 SMN's Corporate market Division since August 2010.
 Head of the SpareBank 1 SMN's group credit committee since 2007.
 Previously with KPMG and the Centre for Aquaculture and Fishery.